hydroper-jet/lang/design/design.md

 Property access operators are similiar to ECMAScript property operators, with the exclusion of implicit conversion.
 Solely string and number types can be used to index.

+Indexing by a number type is equivalent to using one of the interfaces `jetwork.operators.Get`, `jetwork.operators.Set`, and `jetwork.operators.Delete`.

 # Package (registry namespace)

 A package manifest specifies dependencies by a *registry namespace*.
 Packages that do not specify a registry namespace belong to the `*` registry namespace.
 The namespace "http://www.w3.org/web" is generally used for websites or web applications.